 Due to the current restrictions of Covid-19, many directors have been under immense pressure to ensure the...

-Asking a couple who are divorcing or separating to practice social distancing from each other is second nature in normal circumstances, as most contact post separation is minimal, usually only…
+Asking a couple who are going through a divorce or separation to practice social distancing from each other is second nature in normal circumstances, as most contact post separation is…

 Julie Morris